phonometrica/phonometrica/docs/scripting/api/statistics.rst

 * ``r2``: the :math:`R^2` value, which is the proportion of variance explained by the model
 * ``adj_r2``: the adjusted :math:`R^2` value, which takes into account the number of predictors in the model.

 Note: the model is estimated by minimizing the sum of squared errors.
-It is solved analytically using Singular Value Decomposition.
+It is fitted analytically using Singular Value Decomposition.

 ------------